-- Bring previous scans or X-rays (both the images and the reports) and any other medical records related to this situation
+- Bring previous scans or X-rays, the images and reports, and any other medical records that might be helpful.

-- Consider taking a relative or friend along to help you remember all the information provided during the appointment
+- Consider taking a relative or friend along to help you remember all the information you get during the appointment.

-- Prepare a list of questions to ask the doctor to make the most of your time
+- Make a list of questions to ask the healthcare professional to make the most of your time.

-Whether the appointment is for you or for your child, your questions might include, for example:
+Whether the appointment is for you or for your child, your questions might include:

 - What type of cancer is this?

 - What are the treatment options?